CodeSailor411/optibuddy/README.md

 5. **Testing API Endpoints**:
     Use Postman, curl, or any HTTP client to test the endpoints, ensuring proper communication with the LLM and data flow.
 Example:
     ```bash
-    curl -X POST http://localhost:5000/chat -d '{"message": "How can we improve factory sustainability?"}'
+    curl -X POST http://localhost:5000/chat -d '{"message": "How can we improve our company sustainability to fit the latest trends in terms of reducing greenhouse gases?"}'
     ```

 ---